fathimath-Shirin-sana-c-a/sanitary-napkin-vending-machine/README.md

 This repository will include:

-Java source code
+•Java source code

-File handling logic for storing inventory and transaction data
+•File handling logic for storing inventory and transaction data

-Design documents (abstract, use case diagram, etc.)
+•Design documents (abstract, use case diagram, etc.)

-User manual and test cases
+•User manual and test cases

 The project will use Git and GitHub for version control and collaboration.